 Customer begins to realize that they have a problem

 In this first stage, the person has begun to notice that they frequently experience symptoms of a problem.
 They have a feeling that there is something that can be done to rectify this problem, but they do not have a firm grasp on what exactly they seek.
 Those who find the agency website at this stage will benefit most through educational content, such as eBooks or blog posts, that help them understand their problem.
 Research and analysis can also help them begin to grasp how their particular situation impacts them and how it can be improved.

 Customer understands their problem and wants to learn more

 In this stage, the customer understands their situation and is interested in learning more about how the situation can be improved.
 They seek information about what they can do to help themselves as well as what experts will be able to offer.
-Customers at this stage will enjoy reading expert guides that offer step-by-step instructions how to improve the situation, they might register for podcasts that offer regular information and insights, and they might appreciate occasional comparison whitepapers.
+Customers at this stage will enjoy reading expert guides that offer step-by-step instructions on how to improve the situation, they might register for podcasts that offer regular information and insights, and they might appreciate occasional comparison whitepapers.

 The customer is ready to make a decision

 When the customer reaches this third stage of the buyer’s journey, they now feel confident in their solution to their problem, and now must determine the best company to work with.
 This customer is comparing agencies and options.
 Content that will speak best to customers in this stage would be case studies and comparisons between vendors.
 Product demonstrations and literature would also be helpful.
 Anything that helps the customer understand why this organization should be selected will be the priority.

 Understanding the buyer’s journey and the 80/20 rule